c-r-h/c-r-h/README.md

 <a href="#"><img align="left" src="Files/SleepyStudent.png"/></a>
 - **Android Development**<br/>
   You know... apps and such.<br/>
-  A long time ago I co-founded a project called [jCIFS] that eventually grew up to be an important tool for providing SMB1 access from Android devices (and lots of other platforms).
-We never updated it for SMB2/3.
-If someone out there is interested I'm happy to provide some know-how.
+  A long time ago I co-founded a project called [jCIFS] to create a Java client for SMB1.
+It wound up in a lot of places, from supercomputers to home media players, but was particularly useful as an SMB1 engine for Android Apps.
+Sadly, we all got distracted by other projects and never added SMB2/3 support to [jCIFS].
 - **A bit more about Docker**<br/>
   I've done more than dabble, but I am really just an end-user.
 The Windows Protocol Test Suites ([WPTS]) can be run from inside a Docker Linux image,